 An unsustainable population affects its environment in various ways, resulting in climate change, dramatic loss of biodiversity and altered ecosystems, soil erosion, poor air quality and undrinkable water (to name a few).
 Additionally, increasing demand due to unsustainable population levels exhausts natural resources, for example (fresh) water, sand, oil, natural gas, coal and metal ore.

 Biodiversity loss is one of the most pressing consequences of an unsustainable population.
-The natural habitat available for other species than humanity is inadequate due to deforestation and space requirement by the human population.
+The more space humanity needs, the less there is for other species.

 Doughnut Economics